 What Makes a Queen?

-After a successful mating flight, queens begin laying eggs that quickly develop into new brood.
-The caste of the developing brood is decided by two factors.
-The first is whether or not the egg is fertilized by the queen, the second is the type and amount of feeding the larva receive in the first few days of development.
+After a successful mating flight, queens begin laying eggs that develop into the new brood.
+Two factors determine the caste of the developing brood.
+The first is whether the queen fertilized the egg, the second is the type and amount of feeding the larva receive in the first few days of development.

-Unfertilized eggs develop into males that become drones, while fertilized eggs develop into female brood.
-Whether these female brood become workers or a new queen is determined by the type and volume of food they receive from glands in the hive’s nurse bees.
+Unfertilized eggs develop into males that become drones, while fertilized eggs develop into the female brood.
+The type and volume of food these female broods receive from glands in the hive’s nurse bees determine whether they become workers or a new queen.

-Brood destined to become workers are typically fed smaller amounts of secretions from the hypopharyngeal glands of nurse bees and, in the last few days of development, honey and pollen.
-Those destined to become queens are fed larger amounts of a secretion known as royal jelly, which is produced by the nurse bees’ mandibular glands.
+Brood destined to become workers feed on smaller amounts of secretions from the hypopharyngeal glands of nurse bees and, in the last few days of development, honey and pollen.
+Those destined to become queens feed on larger amounts of a secretion known as royal jelly, produced by the nurse bees’ mandibular glands.

 Developmental Stages of Honey Bees

 No matter which caste they become, all honey bees progress through the same basic stages of growth.
 The first of these is the egg stage.
-As mentioned above, eggs are typically laid in a cell by the colony’s lone queen.
-There are a few circumstances that will cause workers to lay eggs as well, but by and large this task is handled by the queen.
+As mentioned above, the colony’s lone queen lays the eggs.
+There are a few circumstances that will cause workers to lay eggs as well, but by and large, the queen handles this task.

 Stay tuned for our next article where we’ll discuss how beekeepers harness this knowledge of honey bee biology to rear queens for new hives!